COBRA Coverage Reminder

 Honolulu Hawaii 96813

 When you elect EUTF-sponsored health coverage, EUTF will provide you with a COBRA Initial Notice.
-If you have questions about COBRA or would like another copy of a COBRA Initial Notice please contact the EUTF Office at 808-586-7390 or toll-free at 800-295-0089.
+HMSA-CVS/Caremark COBRA Member: The COBRA medical and drug must be bundled to enroll in COBRA.
+You will need to set up COBRA with HMSA and CVS/Caremark separately and make separate COBRA payments to each carrier.
+If you have questions about COBRA or would like another copy of a COBRA Initial Notice, please contact the EUTF Office at (808) 586-7390 or toll-free at 1-800-295-0089.